Laurent Bigorgne: Other activities

+Legal issues

 On 25 February 2022, Laurent Bigorgne was placed into police custody following a complaint from one of his assistants at the Institut Montaigne, who also happens to be the sister of his ex-wife.
 She accused him of stealthily drugging her with MDMA during a work meeting organised at his home in the evening of 22 February.
 The complainant reported that Bigorgne had consumed cocaine during that meeting, and she also stated that he had made a habit of sending her sexual messages.
 During police custody, he admitted the facts of which he was accused but denied any sexual motive in his act.
 On 27 February, he resigned his position as Director of the Institut Montaigne.
 His lawyers Sébastien Schapira and Jean Veil, the latter of whom also was the defender of Olivier Duhamel in the Duhamel scandal (another judicial case linked to Sciences Po) stated that the investigation, which is closed, confirms Laurent Bigorgne's explanations.
 He nonetheless received a 12 months suspended sentence, with the court explicitly quoting sexual motives.